guinea7pig/wiisaber/src/readme.md

 # Boilerplate credits text
 I would like to keep a boilerplate credits text at the start of the file, kind of reminiscent of the Linux kernel comment headers.

-Here is the general structure we should strive to keep (in order)
+Here is the general structure we should strive to keep (in order):

 ### Filename
 Self explanatory.